p1va/pokeshake/README.md

 docker build -f src/PokeShake.WebApi/Dockerfile -t pokeshakeapi ...
 ```

 Double check the outcome of the command by looking at the list of images.

 You should see an image named  `pokeshakeapi`

 ```sh
 docker image ls
 ```

 ### Run
-Create and run a container based on the image with the following command
+Create and run a container based on the image we just built with the following command
 ```sh
 docker run -d -p 5000:80 --name mypoke pokeshakeapi
 ```
 Double check the outcome of the command by looking at the list of active containers.

-You should see a container named `mypoke`
+A container named `mypoke` should be there
 ```sh
 docker container ls
 ```